12: Just Another Body

 Greatest fear is fear of the unknown, huh?

 What didn’t she know?
-There could be a whole dang database at this point – if this were her room, she would make a new theory board.
+There could be a whole dang database at this point — if this were her room, she’d need to make a new theory board to contain it all.
 But she didn’t have red string, she didn’t even have paper to make notes.
 Whatever, her internal text editor could suffice.

 This probably wasn’t a memory reconstruction, not if she could interact with it this much.
 But if it wasn’t a memory…

 Uzi remembered what happened, right before she woke up in the forest.
 The risk they’d both taken.
-What the obvious, most likely consequence of that was.
+What the obvious, most likely consequence of it all was.

 But no. Uzi had to hope.
 I think, therefore I am a process running somewhere.